simoncblyth/opticks/docs/orientation.rst

    surface properties associated with the interface between two placed volumes (PV)

 G4LogicalSkinSurface
-   surface properties associates with all placements of a logical volume (LV)
+   surface properties associates with all placements of an unplaced logical volume (LV)

 **Opticks GGeo classes:**